Dallas is about BBQ and cowboys—both the football kind and the calf-roping kind—but it’s so much more than that, too.

 Infinitely winding roads curve over streams and beside vast stretches of vineyards that used to be tobacco fields.
 They pass hillsides and wrap around a myriad of family-run wineries in mid-harvest.
 This is North Carolina’s Yadkin Valley, a natural beauty full of some of the state’s finest vineyards and most skilled winemakers.

 France’s hospitable Cotes du Rhone region is famous for its wine, but the appeal goes beyond that.
 It offers charming villages, ancient ruins, and views that will make you want to stay awhile.

 “Get off my mountain!”
 It was said with a broad, toothy smile and a twinkle in the eye.
 Some visitors to the Margarita Adventures zip line need a little encouragement to take the leap of faith off the side of the hill and ride the steel cable known as “The Renegade.”
 But those who do

 Our expectations of Andorran wine were not high, but maybe they should have been.
 Wineries like Casa Auvinya are producing beautiful vintages from their soaring mountainous vineyards.

 Texas may not be the first place you think of for high-quality wine from the US.
 But you’d be missing out.
-These six wineries in the Texas Hill Country offer remarkable scenery and award-winning wines.
+These seven wineries in the Texas Hill Country offer remarkable scenery and award-winning wines.